davewhiteland/compsci-superbasics/collections/_hardware/processors.md

 The _instruction set_ is the collection of all the instructions that the processor can execute.
-This is "close to the metal" because every instruction effectively requires circuitry for running it, on the chip.
+This is "close to the metal" because every instruction requires circuitry for running it, on the chip.
 So the design of instruction sets is a balance between having a large set of complex, expressive instructions or a small, set of simple, fast ones.
 The extremes of these two approaches are sometimes described as